haykavanesyan/tulx/packages/utils/README.md

 ### vs Lodash

+- **Better Performance** - Benchmarked and optimized to outperform Lodash across multiple categories, especially in object manipulation, function utilities, and language utilities
 - **Smaller Bundle Size** - Tree-shakeable ES modules mean you only bundle what you use
 - **Zero Dependencies** - Lodash has dependencies, Tulx has none
 - **Better TypeScript** - Modern TypeScript with strict mode and better type inference
 - **Modern Code** - Clean, readable code without legacy patterns

+**Performance:** Extensive benchmarking shows Tulx consistently delivers better performance than Lodash.
+The library is continuously optimized for modern JavaScript engines, with particular strengths in object operations, function composition, and type checking utilities.

 ### vs Ramda